-Halloween Printable Bingo Cards
+Halloween Maze Printable

 It’s October, that means it’s Halloween.
 Write the vocabulary anywhere in the Halloween Bingo cards and the first student to get a line wins the game.